sahithyandev/Countr/README.md

 # Installing

- This app is not released in any of the official stores of Windows, Google, Apple.
+ This app is not released in any of the official stores of Windows, Google, Apple.<br>
  You can ask <b>Authors</b> of this project for the installers.

  # Authors